 The third year includes a major project that may be experimental or take the form of a Literature Review, which is supervised by a member of staff on a subject to suit your interests.
 Students take 60 to 80 credits of optional modules.

 Choose 60 to 80 credits from:

-Further information on each module can be found on our website.
+Further information on each module can be found on the School's website.

 Module listings are for guide purposes only and are subject to change annually.
 Find out what our students are currently studying on the Biology Modules page.